litakram/imagination_platform/README.md

 # Imagination Platform Remake

 This repository contains a full‑stack web application that lets users draw on a canvas in a mall kiosk and transform their sketches into polished artwork using AI.
-It is a remake of a previous prototype with a cleaner architecture and modernised user interface.

 ## Features